Aller au contenu

 ISV

-Freight vehicles, which previously enjoyed a full exemption from the vehicle tax, will pay 10 % of the tax effective immediately.
-This change follows an amendment to the ISV Code, published in April, which repeals the section granting non-taxability (total exemption) from ISV to light vehicles with a gross weight of 3,500 kg .
+Goods vehicles, which until now have enjoyed total exemption from vehicle tax, will pay 10 % of this tax from today.
+This change follows an amendment to the ISV Code, published in April, which repeals the article granting non-taxability (total exemption) from ISV to light vehicles with a gross weight of 3,500 kg .

 VAP Consulting